mgeier/quaternion-nursery/README.md

 However, representing three-DOF rotation functions in R3 is fraught with peril because whenever the curve crosses one of the singularity shells discussed in Section 3.2.1, some of the derivatives disappear.

+---

+Kim and Nam, 1996:
+Hermite Interpolation of Solid Orientations with Circular Blending Quaternion Curves

+[about Kim, Kim, Shin: "A General ..."]
+However, the curve construction symmetry is not preserved under this transformation.
+That is, the Bezier quaternion curve of Reference 4 with control points q1, ..., qn \in SO(3) has a different curve shape from the one with qn, ..., q1 as its control points.

+Wang and Joe (1993) constructed a Hermite interpolation curve on S3 by using two circular arcs connected with C1-continuity.
+At the junction of two circular arcs, however, a large acceleration/torque is generated that gives an undesirable effect on the smooth animation of a moving solid (Barr et al. 1992)
+This is inevitable as long as circular arcs are used as basic components (see also the Nielson/Shieh circle spline of Reference 7).

+There are many Hermite quaternion curves on S3 which satisfy the same boundary conditions [many references are mentioned];
+however, they generate different curves on S3.

+[Idea: Cut S3 with a hyperplane containing the 2 points and velocities, which results in a 2-sphere.
+On that 2-sphere, create 2 arcs based on points and velocities.
+Then there are two options: blend and transform back to S3, or vice versa.]